Loyola University Chicago School of Law,

 Schain, Banks, Kenny & Schwartz Ltd.

-Katriina helps real estate developers and property owners navigate land use and zoning issues throughout the City of Chicago and surrounding suburbs, paving the way for successful developments.
+Katriina helps clients navigate challenging land use and zoning issues throughout the City of Chicago and surrounding suburbs, paving the way for successful developments.
+She is the Managing Partner of the Firm's Chicago office.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).